 The religious studies A-level syllabus is diverse and topics include ethics (utilitarianism, the concept of free will, application of ethical theories to abortion, immigration, relationships); philosophy of religion (arguments for the existence of God, the problem of evil, psychology and religion); and a study of Christianity (the nature of God - male/female, feminist theology, challenges from secularism and science).
 A variety of teaching techniques are used but be prepared to work hard and have fun!

-The number of entries for RS A level has increased 124% since 2003, more than for any other arts, humanity or social science subject and 80% of entries for RS A Level at Queen’s were awarded an A* or A in 2017.
-The Russell Group of top universities has made it clear that RS A level provides 'a suitable preparation for university'.
-Almost 21% of students admitted to Oxford University to study English in 2015 had an RS A level which was more than many other facilitating subjects.
+The number of entries for RS A-level has increased 124% since 2003, more than for any other arts, humanity or social science subject.
+The Russell Group of top universities has made it clear that RS A-level provides 'a suitable preparation for university'.
+Almost 21% of students admitted to Oxford University to study English in 2015 had an RS A-level which was more than many other facilitating subjects.

 The skills you will gain will be useful in any number of careers but particularly welcomed in law and medicine.
 This is an inclusive subject and we welcome views from people of all faiths and those with no faith.
-We recommend at least an A in English GCSE.
+We recommend at least a level 7 (A grade) in English GCSE.

 Specification name: Eduqas Religious Studies

 Assessment: components 1,2 & 3 are equally weighted at 33 ⅓ % each.

 Detail: component 1 - a study of Christianity, component 2 - philosophy of religion, component 3 - religion and ethics.
 The course is 100% examination.